Dispersive determination of neutrino mass ordering: NEUTRINO MASS ORDERINGS

-inferred by $\theta_{12}=(34.5^{+1.2}_{-1.0})^{\circ}$, $\theta_{13}=(8.53^{+0.14}_{-0.15})^{\circ}$, $\theta_{13}=(47.9^{+1.0}_{-1.7})^{\circ}$, and $\delta=(281^{+23}_{-27})^{\circ}$ \cite{deSalas:2017kay}.
-The variations of all fit parameters contribute some portions of the errors in Eq.~(\ref{da2}).
 We conclude that the IH spectrum and the corresponding PMNS matrix elements do not obey the dispersive constraints because of the apparent disagreement of ${\rm Im}(r)$ between Eqs.~(\ref{pr2}) and (\ref{da2}) even after the experimental errors are considered.
 The conclusion should be robust, for the inclusion of subleading electroweak corrections to the box diagrams is unlikely to change the order of magnitude of our prediction in Eq.~(\ref{pr2}).
 Indeed, the inverted ordering is disfavored by larger $\Delta\chi^2$ of global fits as stated in \cite{PDG}.
 Nevertheless, the closeness of the measured ratios for the NH and IH indicates that it is still challenging to discriminate these two spectra experimentally.
 It is thus encouraging that such discrimination can be achieved theoretically in our formalism.
 Since the extraction of the $CP$ phase $\delta$ is more sensitive to the neutrino mass orderings, $\delta\sim 220^\circ$ from the NH vs $\delta\sim 280^\circ$ from the IH \cite{PDG}, our observation also helps pin down the value of $\delta$.

 We then test the consistency of the QD spectrum under the dispersive constraints.
-Taking into account the bound on the neutrino mass sum $\sum m_\nu < 0.12$ eV \cite{PDG} at order of magnitude, we assign a sizable value $m_1^2=0.01$ eV$^2$ arbitrarily, and write $m_2^2$ and $m_3^2$ in terms of $\Delta m^2_{21}$ and $\Delta m^2_{32}$ in the NH.
+Taking into account the bound on the neutrino mass sum $\sum m_\nu < 0.12$ eV \cite{PDG} at order of magnitude, we assign a sizable value $m_1^2=0.01$ eV$^2$ arbitrarily, and write $m_2^2$ and $m_3^2$ by means of $\Delta m^2_{21}$ and $\Delta m^2_{32}$ in the NH.
 Other choices of large $m_1^2$ give the same conclusion.
 The minimization of the sum over the squared deviations returns the ratio